Fitness-Tracking App Reveals Locations of Secret Army Bases - Slashdot

 Full Metal Jacket (Score:2)

-No One Will Be Punished (Score:2)
+No One Will Be Punished (Score:3)

 > I would love to see the base commanders go Full Metal Jacket